 Fair trade is a global movement made up of a diverse network of producers, companies, shoppers, advocates, and organizations putting people and planet first.

-According to the World Fair Trade Organization (WTFO), fair trade can be defined by certain guiding principles, including:
+As stated by the World Fair Trade Organization (WTFO), fair trade can be defined by certain guiding principles, including:

 Trade as a Force for Positive Change

 We are committed to trade that includes fair compensation, safe and healthy working conditions, direct and long-term relationships, transparent business practices, and workplaces free from discrimination and forced child labor.

 Fullest Commitment to Fair and Sustainable Practices

-We believe that credibility comes through open and transparent interactions.
-We believe we have a responsibility to maintain the highest standards and expectations of ourselves and we value organizations that aspire to fully embrace fair trade principles, including the application of economic, social, cultural, and environmentally sustainable practices.
+Our belief is that we have a responsibility to maintain the highest standards and expectations of ourselves.
+We value organizations that aspire to fully embrace fair trade principles, including the application of economic, social, cultural, and environmentally sustainable practices.

-We celebrate the contribution and value of all people in the supply chain and recognize the dignity of each person and organization in our interactions and relationships.
+We celebrate the contribution and value of all people in the supply chain.
+Also, we recognize the dignity of each person and organization in our interactions and relationships.

 Solidarity in a Global Community

 We believe that communities grounded in trust, moral support, cooperation, and a sense of belonging makes us stronger individually and as a whole.

 Fair Trade Artisan Products

 The products I’ve listed here are truly artisan, unique, and top of the line in terms of quality and craftsmanship.

 Home & Loft

-“Home & Loft is a women-owned and run brand that partners with artisans in developing areas to invest in and support the ancient weaving tradition.
+“Home & Loft is a women-owned and run brand.
+We partner with artisans in developing areas to invest in and support the ancient weaving tradition.

 By offering fair wages, safe and healthy working conditions, and long-term employment to artisans in India, these job opportunities lead to sustainable societies and a better world.

 As a social enterprise, Zuahaza strives to embody collective sisterhood between women in Colombia, and to create unique products that reflect our diversity, history and dreams as statements of the unity and peace to come from Colombia.
-This is what sisterhood means to us.”

 Middle Kingdom Porcelain